Joey Elliott

 Joseph Preston Elliott (born August 2, 1986) is an American former professional football player who was a quarterback in the Canadian Football League (CFL).
 He is the assistant director of pro scouting for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the Purdue Boilermakers.
 Elliott was signed by the Philadelphia Eagles of the NFL as an undrafted free agent in 2010.
 He played in the CFL for the Winnipeg Blue Bombers, BC Lions, and Ottawa Redblacks.

-Early years
+Early life

 Elliott committed to Purdue University on July 2, 2004.
 Elliott also received FBS scholarship offers from Indiana and Washington State.